 “Younger people know more today about how to prevent the signs of aging than ever before,” says Sanovich.
 “From protecting their skin from sun damage to the latest in facial cosmetic surgery and non-surgical treatments, they have learned how to help freeze the hands of time.”

 Another trend that appeared frequently in the AAFPRS survey?
-Rhinoplasy, or “nose jobs,” which are consistently the No. 1 facial cosmetic surgery procedure year after year.
-Other top performers were blepharoplasties (eyelid-lifts) and revision plastic surgery, classified as revisions to prior procedures on the face.
+Rhinoplasty, or “nose jobs,” are consistently the No. 1 facial cosmetic surgery procedure year after year.
+Other top performers were blepharoplasties (eyelid lifts) and revision plastic surgery, classified as revisions to prior procedures on the face.
 In fact, revision plastic surgeries surged in 2018, doubling in popularity over 2017.

 “Patients know what they want, and they’ll undergo a second or third procedure to get it,” Sanovich says.
 “Nobody should have to settle for results they’re not happy with.”